CoorpAcademy/baucis/documentation/models.md

-## Models
+## Models :man_artist:

 Baucis decorates Mongoose models with a few additional methods to add richer textual and other semantics.
-The Model API is unstable.
-It will be stablized for v1.0.0.
+The Model API is *unstable*.
+It will be stablized for v1.0.0 (in original baucis). (*not sure this happened*)

 Typically, these methods would be called when the schema is registered with Mongoose:
 ``` javascript